 WALKING POLES: It is highly recommended that you have walking poles for your trek.
-SAM Travel Peru has professional expandable poles available to rent for $15 a pair, per person per trek.
+SAM Travel Peru has professional expandable poles available to rent for $15 USD a pair, per person.

 WATERPROOF, WELL WORN IN WALKING BOOTS: Good quality, comfortable footwear is essential.
 Whatever you wear on your feet, the most important thing is comfort.
 It is vital to ensure your boots are well worn in and lightweight.
 Ankle support and waterproofing is recommended but if you already have something comfortable with good grip, then don’t go rushing out to buy new boots – you are better off with your well worn in pair!

-WATERPROOF CLOTHING: A plastic poncho is recommended and can be purchased locally for approximately US$1.
-Some trekkers also like to bring waterproof trousers, however a poncho will usually be sufficient if it covers your bag, body and most of your legs.
+WATERPROOF CLOTHING: A plastic poncho is recommended and can be purchased locally for approximately $1 USD.
+Some trekkers also like to bring waterproof trousers, however, a poncho will be sufficient if it covers your bag, body and most of your legs.

 PLASTIC BAGS: to keep your belongings and clothes dry inside the duffel.
 We recommend that you wrap everything in plastic because the duffels are not waterproof.

 TOILET PAPER: the most important item to bring during the trek!
-Bring a small plastic bags for rubbish which can then be thrown in the main rubbish bag provided by the porters.
+Bring a small plastic bags for rubbish, which can be thrown in the main rubbish bag provided by the porters.

 SMALL TOWEL AND BASIC PERSONAL TOILETRIES: There are showers available at the campsite on the third night.
 Bring travel size shampoo and shower gel, if you would like to use it, plus wet wipes for the rest of the trek.

 WATER BOTTLE: bring one large (1.5 liter) or two or three small water bottles that can be refilled on the trail with boiled water, which will be supplied when possible.

 WARM CLOTHING FOR THE NIGHT TIME: Fleece, long pants, woolen hat, gloves.

 THERMAL UNDERWEAR: If trekking in winter or you tend to feel the cold easily.

 WALKING CLOTHING – YOU NEED TO LAYER UP: e.g. zip off trousers, fleece, T-shirts.